 With the Chapter 11 filing of American Airlines, the airline claims, for passengers, everything will be as it was, hunky-dory; not so for its workers.
 Now, the Director of the Pension Benefit Guaranty Corporation (PBGC), the government safety net for corporate pension programs, publicly states that AA should not look to the agency as a place to toss their commitments to their employees.

 AA is attempting to put lipstick on this bankruptcy pig. the airline has followed a pattern of mistreating suppliers, distributors, passengers and its unions ever since its management decided to ride out the economic storm following 9/11 on the back of concessions from its workers.
-Wildly, workers who conceded salaries saw their sacrifices go the pockets of executives making six-figure salaries as bonuses.
+Almost in disbelief, workers who conceded salaries saw their sacrifices go the pockets of executives making six-figure salaries as bonuses.
 Now that the employees have been balking, the board of directors has opted for bankruptcy protection as a means to squeeze their unions a bit more.
 It hasn’t been pretty.

 Besides ratcheting up the pressure on its labor groups, AA, it seems, has tried to sue everyone in the world.
 They even have dragged the Consumer Travel Alliance into their nonsensical antitrust suit against a major part of its distribution system as a third-party witness forcing a consumer advocacy organization to spend thousands of dollars to comply with its demands for years of emails and letters between the organization and other industry associations and policy watchdogs.